 FRANK: Did you ever go up with Ed in his airplane?

 that would have been fun.
 But I can remember seeing him flying high above

 the Sunset Plaza apartments on Sunset Strip making slow circles and we'd

 watch him.
 Mother wouldn't go up with him and, certainly she wouldn't let

 her children go up with him.
 So he flew alone or with an instructor.
-He had an airplane
+He

-that, mainly, his book was just a compilation of all the other things that
+I thought that, mainly, his book was just a compilation of all the other

-Dr. Chase as "Alfred" Chase.
+referring to Dr. Chase as "Alfred" Chase.
 His name was Albert Stillman

 LEE: Not that I can remember.